Charles0704/Google-Play-Store-Apps-Project/README.md

 ### $[Data$  $Processing$  $and$  $Feature$  $Engineering]:$

 Use Python(Pandas) to clean missing values, convert data types and standardize numerical features.
-Use DBSCAN, Isolated forest, KNN to detect outliers and remove them.
+Use DBSCAN, Isolated forest to detect outliers and remove them.

 ### $[Data$ $Visualization]:$
 Use visualization tools such as Matplotlib and Seaborn to create box plots, histograms and conduct exploratory analysis to determine the relationship between Google Apps Ratings and predictive features: User reviews, Size, Number of installs, Price, Category, and so on.